Tominous/Blueprints/README.md

 <!-- HOW TO PLAY -->
 ## How To Play

-1. You can not craft items that you have not unlocked first.
+1. You can't craft items that you've not unlocked first.

 ![](https://github.com/Vinderguy/Blueprints/blob/master/resources/screenshots/sample_step1.png)